 What you need to know before submitting your request

-Before you begin your request, read the guidance which includes information about who is eligible for a fee waiver, the affordability test to assess whether an individual has demonstrated that they cannot afford the fee means, what destitute means, how to request a fee waiver and the documents you must send in to support your request.
+Before you begin your request, read the guidance which includes information about who is eligible for a fee waiver, the affordability test to assess whether an individual has demonstrated that they cannot afford the fee, what destitute means, how to request a fee waiver and the documents you must send in to support your request.

 If you make a fee waiver request through this online service and you qualify, you must also apply for your leave to remain application online.
 You may start your leave to remain application online, but it should only be submitted after you have received a decision on your fee waiver request.